shubhbatra1991/Snake/README.md

 Creating a snake game using TypeScript, HTML and SCSS.

 You can clone this repo and use it as mentioned below.
-This app will be  available at netlify and you can play it too there.
+This app is available at https://prismatic-paletas-9ee739.netlify.app/ and you can play it too there.